Reidenbach Old Order Mennonites: Splits

 This is valid for the whole of Kleine Reidenbach Gemeinde/Little Reidenbach church and some of their off-splits from the Reiff side.
 It has been dissolved in the early 2000s after the last two families, neighbors on opposite street sides, separated from each other.
-The meeting house was in 2017 not anymore used, whose sheds became wood storage room.
+The meeting house was in 2017 no longer used, whose sheds became wood storage rooms.

 Over the years some talks were about using it, but it stands here as a remnant alone how a church of about 55 members at its best times fell into nothing.

-The last families, Leon H. Hoover and its neighbor David Z. Hoover formed one-family-units.
+The last families, Leon H. Hoover and their neighbor David Z. Hoover formed one-family-units.

-These two families on Snyder Drive, neighboring the church house, were the last members of the Kleine Reidenbach Gemeinde, which started in 1981 and ended in abt.
-2000.
-There are now in 2022 just two groups left over with more than one family.
+These two families on Snyder Drive, neighboring the church house, were the last members of the Kleine Reidenbach Gemeinde, which started in 1981 and ended in about 2000.
+There are now, in 2022, just two groups left over with more than one family.
 These are the Rufus Z. Martin group and the "Amos W. Hoover group" (at least 3-5 complete families by now).
 The last group is very much reserved to speak to outsiders, almost xenophobic and closed-up.

 It resulted from a split about a case of an outsider, who joined and was not fully accepted by many and finally pushed out verbally.

 Also the Henry M. Hoover group dissolved, resulting by an internal movement joining the Gorrie Mennonites.

 Henry M. Hoover, its leader, minister up to his death, finally joined with some families the Orthodox Mennonites of Gorrie, Huron County, Ontario.
 The Orthodox Mennonites had already one settlement in Trigg County and some of the Henry Hoover group looked for company and fellowship with it.

 This had a complete impact on its lifestyle, even outlook: growing full beards, getting outhouses...This had also a positive effect on its growth and for the young people who could find more company beside the closest first cousins and related friends they grew up.
 The term "Gorrie Fivers" was quoted for this group by some Groffdale Conference neighbors.
-It fits very much, because some characterics are still distinguishable between them and the Canadians.
+It fits very much, because some characteristics are still distinguishable between them and the Canadians.
 Over 22 couples could be counted up to 2012 by this union, which have a direct 35er background and are mixed marriages between 35ers and Gorrie people of before.